humansensinglab/ITI-GEN/README.md

 ```
   - `--prompt`: prompt that you want to debias.
   - `--attribute_list`: attributes should be selected from `Dataset_name_attribute_list` in `util.py`, separated by commas.
 Empirically, attributes that are easier to train (less # of category, easier to tell the visual difference between categories) should be put in the front, eg. Male < Young < ... < Skin_Tone < Age.
-  - Checkpoints are saved every `save-ckpt-per-epochs`.
+  - Checkpoints are saved every `save_ckpt_per_epochs`.
 However, it is NOT always the longer, the better.
 Better to check every ckpt.